Top Ten Reviews Verdict

 No tools for cleaning furniture and stairs.

-The Hoover Powerdash Pet Compact was about average in terms of stain removal, clearing dried-on grape juice, and it did just fine on dirt, too.
+The Hoover Powerdash Pet Compact was about average in stain removal and clearing dried-on grape juice, and it did just fine on dirt, too.
 An average performance from a carpet cleaner this inexpensive is impressive and surprising.
-Even more surprising was how well is removed water from carpets.
-It removed 24 ounces in the same amount of time that some machines extracted less than 10 ounces.
+Even more surprising was how well water was removed from carpets.
+It removed 24 ounces at the same time that some machines extracted less than 10 ounces.
 This means that you can avoid soggy carpets.

 With many vacuum cleaner reviews under her belt, Angie Parkinson is the perfect person to test the Hoover Powerdash Pet Compact carpet cleaner.